Section 1 Simple Linear Regression

 As a reminder, we consider simple linear regression in this section.
 My hope is, that all of you have seen this material before at some stage, e.g. in school or in some first or second year modules.

-In preparation for notation introduced in the next section, we rename the parameters from \(\alpha\) and \(\beta\) to the new names \(\beta_0\) for the intercept and \(\beta_1\) for the slope.
+In preparation for notation introduced in the next section, we rename the parameters \(\alpha\) and \(\beta\) from the introduction to the new names \(\beta_0\) for the intercept and \(\beta_1\) for the slope.

 1.1 Residual Sum of Squares